SaqibSayed/Lakehouse-Medallion-Pipeline-with-a-Grounded-RAG-Layer/README.md

 metrics land in the event log automatically, and the hand-rolled aggregation in `dq_notebook.py` disappears.

-**Containerisation.** Little is needed on-platform: serverless compute and Model Serving handle packaging.
-The RAG layer is the exception — it currently pip-installs `sentence-transformers` at runtime and builds an in-memory FAISS index that dies with the cluster.
-Production shape: register the embedding model in MLflow, serve it behind a Model Serving endpoint (containerised by Databricks), and replace FAISS with a Databricks Vector Search **Delta Sync index** on `gold_training_records`, which re-embeds incrementally as the table changes.
-If the Q&A layer must run outside Databricks, the retrieval service goes in a Docker image with a pinned model version and reads the index over the SDK.

 **Latency and cost.**

 - Precompute embeddings; never embed the corpus per request.
 Only the query is embedded